 Check Review Sites

-When you’re comparing different platforms, a good thing to look out for is the age of the company.
-While brand new companies can be perfectly trustworthy, it’s much safer to go for an established trading venue.
-If an exchange has operated for years without security breaches, exit scams, or any other strange goings-on, they’re more likely to be reputable.
+When evaluating different platforms, it is wise to consider the age of the company.
+While newly established companies may be trustworthy, it is generally safer to opt for an established trading venue.
+If an exchange has been in operation for a significant period of time without any security breaches, exit scams, or other suspicious activities, it is more likely to be reputable.

 Check Social Forums

-If you don’t see any reference to the platform you’re considering, you can always ask a question on Reddit or Bitcoin Talk yourself.
-Forum users will respond within a few days with their recommendations and reviews of the venue you’re asking after.
+If you are unable to locate any information on the platform you are considering, you can always pose a question yourself on Reddit or Bitcoin Talk.
+Within a few days, forum users will typically respond with their suggestions and feedback regarding the exchange in question.